JETSCAPE/SummerSchool2020/hydro_session/README.md

 - Understand how to run JETSCAPE with a few default Fluid dynamics modules and set/change their relevant parameters, such as transport coefficients

-- Using a realistic hydrodynamic module, students will be able to output hydrodynamic evolution profile and analyze the evolution of temperature and the development of flow velocity with various settings
+- With a realistic hydrodynamic module, students will be able to output hydrodynamic evolution profile and analyze the evolution of temperature and the development of flow velocity with various settings